johnfouf/monetdb_federated_poc/README.md

 1) Add its UDFs to udf.sql file
 2) Add its lib to algorithms folder (optional)
+3) Add an [algorithm name].py file to algorithms folder which returns the sql query for each step of the algorithm
-3) Update schema.json file accordingly
+4) Update schema.json file accordingly